OpenWorksGroup/process-lab/readme.md

-## VIF Process Lab
+## Process Lab

-Planned and developed with leadership from [VIF International Education](https://www.vifprogram.com/), in partnership with [Little Bird Games](http://littlebirdgames.com/).
+Planned and developed with leadership from [VIF International Education](https://www.vifprogram.com/), in partnership with [Little Bird Games](http://littlebirdgames.com/) and the Digital Media and Learning Competition, supported by the John D. and Catherine T. MacArthur Foundation through a grant to the University of California, Irvine and administered by HASTAC.

 This project recommends the use of Laravel Homestead 5.2 for development.

 ### Installation Instructions
 1. Install Laravel Homestead 5.2, official instructions can be found [here](https://laravel.com/docs/5.2/homestead).
-   * You will need to install [Vagrant](https://www.vagrantup.com/downloads.html) and a hypervisor, either [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com/), to run the virtual machine.
+   * Although not required, it is recommended that you install [Vagrant](https://www.vagrantup.com/downloads.html) and a hypervisor, either [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com/), to run the virtual machine.

    * Setup up the homestead vagrant box:
    ```